SJV-S/OpenCelerator/README.md

 # iChart

 A Python implementation of the Standard Celeration Chart (SCC).
 The SCC is a versatile graphing tool used in the field of Precision Teaching for analysis of response frequencies.
 I'm currently working on cleaning the code and fixing bugs.
 The goal is a simple and easy to use app for charting on desktop.
+Currently in alpha.
+Please contact me if you would like to be a tester.

 - Tutorial: link
-- Download: link
 - Contact: link

 # Features